nokia/7x50_YangModels/README.md

 ### Per-release branches

 Each release is provided as a separate branch.
-The majority of the platforms utilize a set of common YANG models and these are represented as SROS_Major_Minor, for example `SROS_19.10`.
-Where a platform specific YANG is required that is different from the common SR OS models a platform specific branch will be supplied, for example `SAR-Hm_SROS_19.10` (example only).
+The majority of the platforms utilize a set of common YANG models and these are represented as SROS_Major_Minor, for example `sros_19.10`.
+Where a platform specific YANG is required that is different from the common SR OS models, a platform specific branch will be supplied.

-Each release is tagged with the full release revision as well, for example `SROS_19.10.R1`
+Each release is tagged with the full release revision as well, for example `sros_19.10.r1`

 To obtain the YANG modules for a specific release clone the following:

 ```
-git clone -b SROS_19.10.R1 --single-branch https://github.com/nokia/7x50_YangModels
+git clone -b sros_19.10.r1 --depth 1 https://github.com/nokia/7x50_YangModels
 ```

 #### Obtaining the differences between releases

-To compare between two different sets of YANG models using git, clone the `master` branch or a release specific branch such as `SROS_19.10` and then execute the following:
+To compare between two different sets of YANG models using git, clone the `master` branch or a release specific branch such as `sros_19.10` and then execute the following:

 ```
-git diff SROS_19.10.R1 SROS_19.10.R2
+git diff sros_19.10.r1 sros_19.10.r2
 ```

 #### Obtaining a zipped file of the YANG models for a specific release